-Mr. Sam was, while living, quite a workaholic, and expected his associates to shoulder a huge workload:
+We can say that Mr. Sam was while living quite the workaholic and expected his associates forevermore to shoulder a huge amount of workaholic-load:

-The annals of Wal-Mart are filled with stories of frazzled executives who quit, retired young, or were canned after burning out under the strain of the enormous workloads, endless road trips, and relent-less pressure to perform that came with working for Sam Walton.
-(Ortega, 2000, p.
-9)
+The annals of Wal-Mart are filled with stories of frazzled executives who quit, retired young, or were canned after burning out under the strain of the enormous workloads, endless road trips, and relentless pressure to perform that came with working for Sam Walton (Ortega, 2000: 9).

 Popular culture has picked up on the darker side of the Mr. Sam specter.
-Stories of predatory capitalist practices, sweatshop goods, the death of local small business, and the miser's wages paid to associates seep into popular culture renditions of Wal-Mart and Mr. Sam.
-For example, in Episode 809 of South Park, there is an appearance by Sam's ghost, but a much more maniacal, Dante-type ghost.
-As Derrida said, 'The specter appears to present itself during a visitation' (1994, p.
-101).
-The storyline of this episode centers on how South Park can rid itself of a Super Wal-Mart store.
+The stories of predatory capitalist practices, the sweatshop goods, the death of local small business, the miser's wages paid to associates --- seep into the popular culture renditions of Wal-Mart and Mr. Sam.
+For example, in Episode 809 of South Park, there is an appearance by Sam's ghost, but a much more maniacal, and Dante-type ghost.
+As Derrida (1994) said, "The specter appears to present itself during a visitation."
+(1994: 101).
+The storyline of the episode centers on how South Park can rid itself of a Super Wal-Mart store.
 The characters embark on a journey to Bentonville, Arkansas.

 Man: Hello, boys.
 Congratulations on getting this far. [the boys approach him] Kyle: Who are you?
-Man: I am WallMart. [the boys look at each other] WallMart: I've taken this form in order to talk to you.
+Man: I am WallMart. [the boys look at each other]

+I've taken this form in order to talk to you.
 But I can take many forms. [dons a bowler hat] Does this suit you better?
-Or perhaps you prefer this form? [takes off the hat and puts on a robe] I can take whichever form I like. [removes the robe and puts on a pirate hat and black patch over his left eye].
+Or perhaps you prefer this form?
+WallMart: [takes off the hat and puts on a robe] I can take whichever form I like. [removes the robe and puts on a pirate hat and black patch over his left eye.]
 Stan: We don't want your store in our town; we come to destroy you.
 Kyle: Where's the heart?
-WallMart: To find the heart of WallMart, one must first ask oneself, 'Who is it that asked the question?' [the boys look at each other again] WallMart: Very well.
+WallMart: To find the heart of WallMart, one must first ask oneself, "Who is it that asked the question?" [the boys look at each other again]

+WallMart: Very well.
 You want to see the heart of WallMart?
 It lies beyond that plasma-screen television. [the boys look to their right and walk over.
-They open a small door marked 'EMPLOYEES ONLY' and see themselves in a mirror] Stan: It's a mirror.
+They open a small door marked "EMPLOYEES ONLY" and see themselves in a mirror]

+Stan: It's a mirror.

-In the scene, the characters learn that the 'heart of Wal-Mart' is a mirror that reflects their own desire.
-The implication, we read, is that Wal-Mart 'feeds' itself from its customers' desire - that the heart of Wal-Mart is we-the-customer, our collective desire to get products at lowest cost, no matter what the cost to workers in sweatshops and even to our own community.
+In the scene, the characters learn that the "heart of Wal-Mart" is a mirror that reflects their own desire.
+The implication, we read, is that Wal-Mart "feeds" itself from its customers' desire.
+That the heart of Wal-Mart is we-the-customer, our collective desire to get products at lowest cost, no matter what the cost to workers in sweatshops and even to our own community.
 Has Wal-Mart become the hungry ghost of Dante's Inferno?
 As one critical biographer puts it:

 I don't presume to know where Sam Walton wound up after he passed on.
 But I can't help but think, at times, that his hungry ghost is still with us, in the form of Wal-Mart itself.
-(Ortega, 2000, p.
-377, emphasis added)
+(Ortega, 2000: 377, emphasis ours).

-If Wal-Mart indeed had a soul, if Sam's 'hungry ghost' was still roaming in the company's premises, then wouldn't that make each supercenter haunted?
+If Wal-Mart indeed had a soul, if Sam's "hungry ghost" was still roaming in the company's premises, then wouldn't that make each super-center haunted?
 This idea becomes scary when we know that employees are actually locked inside the premises during their night shift.
 Says Dicker:

-Wal-Mart combines cost savings with employee intimidation through the unusual practice of overnight lock-ins [that] not only deters shrinkage but also keeps employees from sneaking outside for breaks, or 'time theft' as Wal-Mart calls it.
-(2005, p.
-82)
+Wal-Mart combines cost savings with employee intimidation through the unusual practice of overnight lock-ins [that] not only deters shrinkage but also keeps employees from sneaking outside for breaks, or "time theft" as Wal-Mart calls it.
+(Dicker, 2005: 82).